A Bottom Line for the LHC Data by Leveraging Pileup as a Zero Bias Trigger: Introduction

-While the existing trigger system is very effective at identifying high $p_\text{T}$ objects, there are a plethora of viable models of physics beyond the Standard Model (BSM) that are not well-covered.
+While the existing trigger system is very effective at identifying high-$p_\text{T}$ objects, there are a plethora of viable models of physics beyond the Standard Model (BSM) that are not well covered.
 One broad class of models predicts exotic signatures involving isolated charged particle tracks.
-Pattern recognition in the ATLAS and CMS inner detectors is computationally expensive and it only runs in a limited way at the HLT (and possibly at L1 in the future).
-Tracks with kinks, displaced vertices, high dE/dx, anomalous timing, intermittent hits, and exotic curvature will not be covered by L1 tracking and are also not easily (or at all) covered in the HLT (see Ref.~\cite{Meade:2011du} for a review).
+Pattern recognition for track reconstruction in the ATLAS and CMS inner detectors is computationally expensive and it only runs in a limited way at the HLT (and possibly at L1 in the future).
+Tracks with kinks, displaced vertices, high dE/dx, anomalous timing, intermittent hits, and exotic curvature will not be efficiently reconstructed by L1 tracking and are also not easily (or at all) covered in the HLT (see Ref.~\cite{Meade:2011du} for a review).
 For example, oscillating pairs of tracks from new strong dynamics~\cite{Okun:1980kw,Okun:1980mu,Kang:2008ea} require dedicated reconstruction algorithms.
 In addition to models with low multiplicity tracks, BSM processes that predict extreme multiplicities of low energy particles~\cite{Knapen:2016hky,Harnik:2008ax,Kang:2008ea} are striking signatures that may be largely uncovered by existing or even possible triggering techniques.
 Another broad class of models predicts exotic structure inside hadronic jets.
 This includes jets with many displaced vertices~\cite{Schwaller:2015gea} as well as jets with large invisible components~\cite{Cohen:2015toa}.
 There are likely many other models that have yet to be proposed in the literature that would leave extraordinary detector signatures but too exotic to be captured by standard trigger schemes.

 All of the models discussed so far have the property that their signature is so exotic that there is likely not a significant background rate from the Standard Model.
-The current triggering scheme also misses models that have a large SM background, such that they receive a large prescale.
-This includes low mass dijet resonances, such as leptophobic $Z'$~\cite{Dobrescu:2013coa}.
+The current triggering scheme also limits the sensitivity to models with large SM background, such that large prescales are required.
+This includes low mass dijet resonances, such as a leptophobic $Z'$~\cite{Dobrescu:2013coa}.